Turkic settlement of the Tarim Basin: Background

-During the Han dynasty, the Tocharians and Sakas of Xinjiang came under a Chinese protectorate in 60 BC, with the Chinese protecting the Tocharian and Saka city states from the nomadic Xiongnu who were based in Mongolia, and during the Tang dynasty they once again became a protectorate of China with China protecting the Tocharian and Saka city states against the First Turkic Khaganate and the Turkic Uyghur Khaganate.
+The Turfan and Tarim Basins were populated by speakers of Tocharian languages and Saka languages.
+Different historians suggest that either the Sakas or Tokharians made up the Yuezhi people who lived in Xinjiang.
+During the Han dynasty, the Tocharians and Sakas of Xinjiang came under a Chinese protectorate in 60 BC, with the Chinese protecting the Tocharian and Saka city states from the nomadic Xiongnu who were based in Mongolia.